dsourisseau/website/content/authors/admin/_index.md

 ---
 ## CURRENT INVESTIGATION
 <div style="text-align: justify">
 Description of the pyroclastic deposits emplaced after the formation of La Primavera caldera ~95 ka using field descriptions and laboratory analyses including granulometry, componentry, pumice whole-rock and in-situ geochemical analyses, and 230Th/U and C14 radiometric datings in pumice zircons and paleosols, respectively.
-Use of the stratigraphic relations between pyroclastic deposits and lavas, radiometric datings, and geochemical analyses to improve the evolution model of the Primavera volcanic complex.
+Use of the stratigraphic relations between pyroclastic deposits and lavas, radiometric datings, and geochemical analyses to improve the evolution model of La Primavera volcanic complex.
 </div>
 <br />